 What you’ll notice day-to-day

 When your fridge speaks Matter, everyday interactions become predictable.
 Instead of juggling manufacturer apps, you’ll see the fridge appear reliably in the smart-home app you already use.
-State changes — door open, ice-maker active, temperature alarms — propagate consistently across platforms, so a notification on your phone matches the status Alexa or HomeKit reports.
+State changes — door open, ice-maker active, temperature alarms — propagate consistently across platforms, so a notification on your phone matches what Alexa or HomeKit reports.
 In practice, this means fewer “it works in one app but not the other” headaches and far less time troubleshooting connectivity.

 Common integration scenarios (real-world examples)